Aliases for KISS1R Gene

 GeneCards Summary for KISS1R Gene

 KISS1R (KISS1 Receptor) is a Protein Coding gene.
-Diseases associated with KISS1R include hypogonadotropic hypogonadism 8 with or without anosmia and central precocious puberty.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include neuropeptide receptor activity and neuropeptide binding.
-An important paralog of this gene is GALR2.
+Diseases associated with KISS1R include Precocious Puberty, Central, 1 and Hypogonadotropic Hypogonadism 8 With Or Without Anosmia.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and neuropeptide receptor activity.
+An important paralog of this gene is OPRL1.

 Receptor for metastin (kisspeptin-54 or kp-54), a C-terminally amidated peptide of KiSS1.
 KiSS1 is a metastasis suppressor protein that suppresses metastases in malignant melanomas and in some breast carcinomas without affecting tumorigenicity.
 The metastasis suppressor properties may be mediated in part by cell cycle arrest and induction of apoptosis in malignant cells.
 The receptor is essential for normal gonadotropin-released hormone physiology and for puberty.
 The hypothalamic KiSS1/KISS1R system is a pivotal factor in central regulation of the gonadotropic axis at puberty and in adulthood.
 The receptor is also probably involved in the regulation and fine-tuning of trophoblast invasion generated by the trophoblast itself.
 Analysis of the transduction pathways activated by the receptor identifies coupling to phospholipase C and intracellular calcium release through pertussis toxin-insensitive G(q) proteins.